RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

 ```
 ***

-Define the Filter for the Export (Simple)
+## Define the Filter for the Export (Simple)
---

-In this step, you will see how to implement the helper function that creates the filter for the export.
-Implement a new helper function called ```GetFilterSimple```, which returns a **FilterExpression** object, i.e.:
+This section shows how to implement the helper method that creates a simple export filter.
+Add a method named `GetFilterSimple()` that returns a **FilterExpression** object:

 # [C#](#tab/tabid-11)
 ```cs